-- Name the 4 countries of the United Kingdom and the surrounding seas. - Know that the United Kingdom is in Europe and recognise comparisons between Europe and Africa. - Know that London is the capital city of England and the UK and locate on a map. - Know what a city and a town is, and which is larger. - Identify London landmarks (human and physical) including the River Thames and know that the river running through Brighouse is the River Calder. - Use compass directions (NSEW) using the mnemonic (Naughty Elephants Squirt Water). - Name and discuss the 4 seasons including weather and environmental changes such as growth/trees and animals. - Draw a simple map of the surrounding area.
+- Know what a city and a town is, and which is larger. - Identify London landmarks (human and physical) including the River Thames and Buckingham Palace - Name and discuss the 4 seasons including weather and environmental changes such as growth/trees and animals.